tlhakhan/zfshttpd/README.md

 # README
-zfshttpd is an idea around transferring ZFS datasets using HTTP protocol.
-This would allow easy sharing of datasets.
+zfshttpd is an idea around transferring ZFS datasets using the HTTP protocol.

 ## TODO
-- [ ] Presenting a ZFS snapshot as a read-only filesystem.
+- [ ] Integrate with a Caddyfile